atinux/node-ftps/README.md

 Why?
 ----

-Just because I didn't found sftp and ftps module in node.js, it's pretty dirty to spawn `lftp` command, but sorry, it does the work for me, maybe for you too :)
+Because I didn't find an sftp and ftps module in node.js, this is just a pretty simple spawn of the `lftp` command, but it works for me, and hopefully for you too :)

-Ah and sorry for tests, it's a hack, so I just do some manual tests.
+Currently it has no tests but pull requests are welcome.